Democrat Cameron Webb is closing in on Republican Bob Good in red Virginia district, analysts say

 The Cook Political Report shifted the race to a toss-up Sept.
 18, saying Webb might just be the Democratic “unicorn” capable of pulling off a victory in a district that President Trump won in 2016 by 11 points.

-Webb, who would become the first Black doctor in Congress if elected, is also a lawyer and health policy professor at the University of Virginia, campaigning in support of a public health insurance option and criminal justice reform.
+Webb, who would become the first Black doctor in Congress if elected, is also a lawyer and health policy professor at the University of Virginia.
+He is campaigning in support of a public health insurance option and criminal justice reform.
 He trounced an otherwise impressive slate of Democratic candidates during the primary, winning two-thirds of the vote.

 But political analysts still acknowledge serious hurdles for Webb.
 In the past, the district has proven open to far-right candidates like Good, a self-described “biblical conservative” who pledges unwavering support for Trump’s agenda.
-Corey Stewart, the Republican Senate candidate who openly supported Confederate imagery during his campaign, won the 5th district by 2 percentage points in 2018.
+Corey Stewart, the Republican Senate candidate who openly supported Confederate imagery during his campaign, won the 5th District by two percentage points in 2018.

 Still, J. Miles Coleman, associate editor at Sabato’s Crystal Ball, said it would not be wise for Good to bank on simply riding on the coattails of a likely Trump victory in the district.
 The last time a Democrat, Tom Perriello, won the seat in 2008, then GOP-presidential nominee John McCain carried the district as well.